-All experiments were carried in accordance with the European Communities Council Directive of 24 November 1986 (86/609/EEC) and in agreement with the guidelines of the Animal Protection Law of the Czech Republic.
+All experiments were carried out in accordance with the European Communities Council Directive of 24 November 1986 (86/609/EEC) and in agreement with the guidelines of the Animal Protection Law of the Czech Republic.
 Female Wistar rats of our own breed and six groups of their male offspring were used in the experiments.
 Each group consisted of ten male rats.

-Pregnant Wistar rats of the experimental group were compelled to drink only the solution of 20% ethanol every day since the conception to the weaning of their offspring at the age of 28 days.
+Pregnant Wistar rats of the experimental group were compelled to drink 20 % ethanol solution (as the only drinking fluid) since conception up to the weaning of their offspring at the age of 28 days.
 Pregnant rats of the control group drank tap water.
-Since the 29th day offspring were separated from their mothers.
+Since the 29th day the offspring were separated from their mothers.

-At the age of 18, 35, and 90 days animals were perfused under deep thiopental anaesthesia with 4% paraformaldehyde in 0.1 M phosphate buffer at pH 7.4.
-Brains were removed, postfixed for one hour in 4% buffered paraformaldehyde and then submerged for 1 hour into 20% sucrose for cryoprotection.
+At the age of 18, 35 and 90 days the animals were perfused under deep thiopental anesthesia with 4 % paraformaldehyde in 0.1 M phosphate buffer at pH 7.4.
+Brains were removed, postfixed for one hour in 4 % buffered paraformaldehyde and then submerged for one hour into 20 % sucrose for cryoprotection.
 Brains were sliced in the frontal plane into 40 μm thin sections with a cryostat and the free-floating sections were placed in 0.1 M phosphate buffer.
 Tissue sections were mounted onto gelatinized slides and allowed to dry at room temperature.
-Sections were than stained with combinations of DNA staining Hoechst and Fluoro - Jade B. which (was originally described by Schmued and Hopkins) (Schmued and Hopkins 2000).
+Sections were then stained with combination of DNA staining Hoechst and Fluoro-Jade B, which was originally described by Schmued and Hopkins (2000).

 Two histological methods were used in our study.
-Fluoro-Jade B dye is an anionic fluorescein derivative useful for the histological staining of neurons undergoing degeneration; staining with bis-benzimide (Hoechst 33342) was used to detect apoptotic cells according the status of nuclei (condensed and/or fragmented nuclei indicate cell degeneration).
-Slides were placed in staining rack (one slide/slot for even staining) and immersed in 100% ethanol solution for 3 minutes, in 70% ethanol solution for 1 minute, in distilled water for 1 minute, in 0.01%

-Potassium Permanganate (KMnO4) for 15 minutes shaking gently.
+Fluoro-Jade B dye is an anionic fluorescein derivative useful for the histological staining of neurons undergoing degeneration; staining with bis-benzimide (Hoechst 33342) was used to detect apoptotic cells according to the status of nuclei (condensed and/or fragmented nuclei indicate cell degeneration).
+Slides were placed in a staining rack (one slide/slot for even staining) and immersed in 100 % ethanol solution for 3 min, in 70 % ethanol solution for 1 min, in distilled water for 1 min, in 0.01 % potassium permanganate (KMnO4) for 15 min shaking gently.
 Slides were washed in distilled water three times.
-Slides in staining rack were removed in a dim place and immersed in 0.001% Fluoro-Jade staining solution for 30 minutes gently shaking, rinsed in distilled water three times for 1 minute.
-Slides were then immersed in 0.01% Hoechst 33342 staining solution for 10 minutes and dehydrated (by ascending concentration of ethanol), cover-slipped using D.P.X.
+Slides in staining rack were removed in a dim place and immersed in 0.001 % Fluoro-Jade staining solution for 30 min gentle shaking, rinsed in distilled water three times for 1 min.
+Slides were then immersed in 0.01 % Hoechst 33342 staining solution for 10 min and dehydrated (by ascending concentration of ethanol), cover-slipped using D.P.X.
 Neutral Mounting Medium and allowed to dry.

-Samples taken from the dorsal hippocampus were examined and quantified under the microscope OLYMPUS AX-70 Provis with epifluorescence and taken by the digital camera OLYMPUS DP70.
-In the material processed for DNA staining with Hoechst 33342, the width of the pyramidal layer at standard latero-medial locations (intercept between stratum oriens and stratum radiatum, perpendicular to the plane of stratum pyramidale-oriens border) in CA1, CA3 hippocampal areas and the width of the granular layer in dorsal and ventral blades of dentate gyrus (intercept between stratum moleculare and polymorph layer, perpendicular to the plane of stratum granulosum-moleculare border) was estimated with the aid of computerized analysis (OLYMPUS analySIS[®] image capture/analysis software).
+Samples taken from the dorsal hippocampus were examined and quantified under the microscope Olympus AX-70 Provis with epifluorescence and taken by digital camera Olympus DP70.
+In the material processed for DNA staining with Hoechst 33342, the width of the pyramidal layer at standard latero-medial locations (intercept between stratum oriens and stratum radiatum, perpendicular to the plane of stratum pyramidale-oriens border) in CA1, CA3 hippocampal areas and the width of the granular layer in dorsal and ventral blades of dentate gyrus (intercept between stratum moleculare and polymorph layer, perpendicular to the plane of stratum granulosum-moleculare border) was estimated with the aid of computerized analysis (OLYMPUS analySIS® image capture/analysis software).
 Analysis was limited to the region between the AP planes given by standard coordinates.
-Values for coordinates in adult animals (AP planes between 2.5 mm and 4.0 mm posterior to the bregma, L =2 and P=2 mm according to Fifková and Maršala, 1960) were recalculated for immature rats on the basis of the bregma-lambda distance which was taken as 8 mm in adult rats.
+Values for coordinates in adult animals (AP planes between 2.5 and 4.0 mm posterior to the bregma, L=2 and P=2 mm according to Fifková and Maršala 1960) were recalculated for immature rats on the basis of the bregma-lambda distance which was taken as 8 mm in adult rats.